vizzuhq/vizzu-lib/README.md

 List of external projects (extensions, bindings, templates, etc) for Vizzu: [Projects](PROJECTS.md).

+# Roadmap

+We have a comprehensive list of features we plan to implement in our [Roadmap](https://github.com/vizzuhq/vizzu-lib/wiki/Roadmap) page.

 # Contributing

 We welcome contributions to the project, visit our [wiki page](https://github.com/vizzuhq/vizzu-lib/wiki) for further info.